Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{sec:balancing}, we review the estimation problems solved by the IPT weights for the ATE and the CBPS weights for the ATT, and discuss some simple implications.
-In Section \ref{sec:equivalence}, we derive the equivalences among various IPT-based estimators of the ATE and then the CBPS-based estimators of the ATT\@.
-In Section \ref{sec:LATE}, we briefly discuss the implications that the algebraic equivalence results have for estimating the local average treatment effect (LATE) and the local average treatment effect on the treated (LATT)\@.
-We emphasize that, because in all cases we are establishing numerical equivalences, we need not, and do not, state assumptions under which the estimators are consistent.
+We organize the paper as follows.
+In Section \ref{sec:balancing}, we review the estimation problems solved by the IPT weights for the ATE and the ATT and discuss some simple implications.
+In Section \ref{sec:equivalence}, we derive the equivalences among various IPT-based estimators of the ATE and then the IPT-based estimators of the ATT\@.
+We emphasize that since we are establishing numerical equivalences, we do not need to, and do not, state the assumptions under which the estimators are consistent.
 These have been covered elsewhere and are well known.
+In Section \ref{sec:implications}, we discuss the consequences that the algebraic equivalence results have for estimating local average treatment effects with instrumental variables and heterogeneous treatment effects in difference-in-differences settings.
+In Section \ref{sec:applications}, we discuss our empirical applications.
+In Section \ref{sec:conclusion}, we conclude.
+Our proofs are provided in the Appendix.
+In the Supplemental Appendix, we briefly discuss implementation of IPT in R and Stata.